-Some time ago, it was discovered that the BIOS of this console could be upgraded using the Memory Card, this function was never used in practice, but neither removed (at least for most of the console’s lifespan).
-With this, hackers discovered that if software could be managed to be installed in the MemoryCard, then the BIOS would always load it at boot.
-This discovery led to Free MCBoot, a program presented as ‘upgrade data’ which replaced the original shell with one that could execute Homebrew.
+Some time ago, it was discovered that the BIOS of this console could be upgraded using the Memory Card, this function was never used in practice, but neither was removed (at least during most of the console’s lifespan).
+With this, hackers realised that if they find a way to install particular software into the MemoryCard, then the BIOS would always load it at boot.
+This discovery led to Free MCBoot, a program presented as ‘upgrade data’ which replaces the original shell with one that can execute Homebrew.

-Bear in mind these changes are not permanent, but only applied if a Memory Card with Free MCBoot installed is inserted during the console’s startup.
-Additionally, this software needs to be installed somehow, so another exploit (e.g. disc swapping) is required to run the installer.
+Bear in mind these changes are not permanent, a Memory Card with ‘Free MCBoot’ installed must be inserted prior to the console’s startup.
+Additionally, this software needs to be installed somehow, so another exploit (e.g. disc swapping) is required to bootstrap the installer.

-This only required to patch the game image by adding dummy metadata and partitions only used by DVD movies.
-Then, when the burned copy is inserted on the console, the drive won’t reject it, but it won’t execute the game either.
+This only required patching the game image by adding dummy metadata and partitions only used by DVD movies.
+Then, when the burned copy is inserted into the console, the drive won’t reject it, but it won’t execute the game either.
 However, with the help of a Homebrew program called ESR, the game could be kickstarted.

 Congratulations and thank you for reaching the end of the article!
-To be honest, there was so much to talk about that I wondered if readers would eventually get tired of Playstation-related stuff after finishing this.
+To be honest, there was so much to talk about that I wondered if readers would eventually get tired of PlayStation-related stuff after finishing this.